wormhole-foundation/wormhole/docs/operations.md

 ### Config File

 **Location/Naming**: By default, the config file is expected to be in the `node/config` directory.
-The standard name for the config file is `guardian.yaml`.
+The standard name for the config file is `guardiand.yaml`.
 Currently there's no support for custom directory or filename yet.

 **Format**: We support any format that is supported by [Viper](https://pkg.go.dev/github.com/dvln/viper#section-readme).
-But YAML file is usually preferred.
+But YAML format is generally preferred.

 **Example**:
 ```yaml